hippiehunter/dblbook/src/beyond_types/lambdas.md

 # Lambdas
-### Introduction to Lambdas in DBL: Understanding Captured Variables and Code as Data

 Lambdas, a concept that might initially seem daunting, are a powerful feature in modern programming languages like DBL.
 They allow you to write more concise and flexible code.
 To understand lambdas, it's crucial to grasp two key concepts: "captured variables" and "code as data."

 #### What Are Lambdas?